-Every business student has the opportunity to participate in an internship and earn academic credit.
 Internships are an invaluable transition from academia to your career.
-These beyond-the-classroom learning experiences involve the intentional development, design, and implementation of a product, service, or innovation that leverages student expertise and host organization demand.
-Students can earn academic credit and satisfy the Business major’s experiential learning requirement by doing the internship fieldwork as a senior (or rising senior) and enrolling in BUS 489.
+These beyond-the-classroom learning experiences leverage student expertise and host organization demand.
+Every business student has the opportunity to participate in an internship, earn academic credit, and satisfy the Business major’s experiential learning requirement by doing the internship fieldwork as a senior (or rising senior) and enrolling in BUS 489.

 Internship information session dates and proposal deadlines are below.
 “STEPS” below detail what you must do to enroll in BUS 489.